Growth of Future Generations

 Reconstructed House for Youth building

-Endorsing KnK’s activities, ITOCHU Itochu started to support KnK for the reconstruction of the aging House for Youth building in 2007.
-In December 2009, the new building was completed and the House for Youth was reopened.
-ITOCHU also provided support when House for Youth was again renovated in 2012 into a job training facility that helps children achieve independence.
-In 2013, the underground floor and the roof of the house were renovated, enabling the facility to provide more job training courses, which allows more young people to acquire practical skills.
+Endorsing KnK’s activities, ITOCHU started to support KnK for the reconstruction of the aging House for Youth building in 2007.
+In December 2009, the new building was completed, and the House for Youth was reopened.
+Also, in 2013, the underground floor was renovated and expanded.

 Volunteer from ITOCHU Manila branch